ivgalic/resume/README.md

 I love simplicity and elegance, happy customers, great products and water - ocean, sea, rivers, lakes, rain...
 I hate mediocrity, all things ugly and cold weather :)

+## Education

+I hold a master's degree in Computer Science, from the University of Zagreb, Croatia.

 ## Why you should hire me